pencil2d/pencil/docs/build_mac.md

 # Building Pencil2D on macOS

 These are instructions for building Pencil2D on a Mac.
-If you are using Windows go {here} (coming soon), and if you are using Linux go {here} (coming soon).
+If you are using Windows go {here} (coming soon), and if you are using Linux go [here](build_linux.md).

 This guide is primarily targeted towards developers.
 If you just want to use the bleeding edge you can just download one of our [nightly builds](https://drive.google.com/drive/folders/0BxdcdOiOmg-CcWhLazdKR1oydHM).
 This tutorial was made with macOS Sierra (10.12) in mind, however this will probably work with all versions Lion (10.7) and up.